 Since most women resume sexual activity several weeks after delivery, the need for effective birth control is an important consideration.
 The ideal method is one that is completely safe for the newborn infant, free of side effects for the nursing mother, and highly effective in preventing pregnancy.
 While no current method fits that exact description, there are several good options available to the woman who chooses to breastfeed.

 The methods available to breastfeeding women include hormonal contraceptives, barrier methods, the intrauterine device (IUD), and sterilization.
-If you plan to breastfeed, talk to your doctor before your delivery about which method might be best for you.
+If you plan to breastfeed, talk to your healthcare provider before your delivery about which method might be best for you.

 Breastfeeding can be a natural way to prevent pregnancy after birth with the Lactation Amenorrhea Method (LAM).
 While you are nursing, hormones that cause ovulation are not produced.
 If ovulation does not occur, pregnancy cannot happen.
 Is this an effective method?
 Not compared to other birth control methods.
 While it is true that a nursing mom is less likely to become pregnant than a mother who bottlefeeds, there is no guarantee that pregnancy will not occur if birth control is not used.